darkrenaissance/darkfi/doc/src/testnet/dao.md

 $ ./drk broadcast < dao_mldy_transfer_tx
 ```

-Wait for it to finalize, and if subscribed, you should see the DAO
+Wait for it to confirm, and if subscribed, you should see the DAO
 receive the funds:

 ```